It’s that time of year when outdoor enthusiasts hike and bike trails, enjoy the great outdoors … and sometimes cross paths with a rattlesnake.

 Keep it simple

-Your best rattlesnake-bite tools, according to Dr. Jeffrey Suchard, UCI Health emergency medicine physician and medical toxicologist, are simple ones: car keys and a cell phone.
+Your best rattlesnake-bite tools, according to Dr. Jeffrey Suchard, UCI Health emergency medicine physician and medical toxicologist, are simple ones:

 “There is no intervention at the scene of a venomous snakebite that is recommended,” says Suchard.
 “Your goal is to get to a hospital as soon as possible to be assessed for possible antivenom treatment.”